Juniorduc44/socialCreditScoreDecentralized/README.md

 Part of the investment strengthens this integration for speed and reliability.

 ### 4. The Breakdown
-- **Development Costs ($200,000)**: Pays engineers to build console modules, mobile wallets, and Bitrefill integrations, optimized for lightweight Bitcoin Lightning nodes.
+- **Development Costs ($266,667)**: Pays engineers to build console modules, mobile wallets, and Bitrefill integrations, optimized for lightweight Bitcoin Lightning nodes.
-- **Testing & Security ($66,667)**: Stress-tests millions of transactions and hires security auditors for bulletproof self-custody.
+- **Testing & Security ($33,333)**: Stress-tests millions of transactions and hires security auditors for bulletproof self-custody.
-- **Rollout & Support ($66,667)**: Funds partnerships with early adopters like game studios or airport apps, plus support to scale.
+- **Rollout & Support ($33,333)**: Funds partnerships with early adopters like game studios or airport apps, plus support to scale.

 ### Why This Wins
 - **For Platforms**: Easy integration with Bitrefill’s 5,000+ products, unlocking Bitcoin tech and new revenue streams.
 - **For Users**: Freedom to own and use points across ecosystems or Bitrefill’s catalog, like cash but better.
 - **For Us**: Makes Lightning Points the go-to solution for ditching centralized points, with Bitrefill as a massive value-add.

-A third of your $500,000 makes Bitcoin universal and invisible, paving the way for mass adoption.
+Two-thirds of your $500,000 makes Bitcoin universal and invisible, paving the way for mass adoption.

 </details>